widdix/bucketav-developer-examples/javascript/subscribe-to-findings-topic/README.md

-# Subscribe to Findings Topic and store result in DynamoDB
+# Subscribe to Findings Topic and store results in DynamoDB

 The following example: